 Being on a sports team teaches you to work well with others.
-You and your colleagues (teammates) are all working towards a common goal and the best way to accomplish that goal is to work together.
-Sometimes you have to pick up the slack for a teammate that is not performing well that day.
-Other times you may need to reach out to others because perhaps you are the one struggling.
-Either way, athletes know how to support each other and know the power behind the saying “united we stand, divided we fall.”
+You and your colleagues (teammates) are all working toward a common goal, and the best way to accomplish that goal is to work together.
+Sometimes you have to pick up the slack for a teammate who’s not performing well that day.
+Other times you may need to reach out to others when you’re the one struggling and in need of help.
+Either way, athletes know how to support each other and understand the power behind the message, “united we stand, divided we fall.”

 Practice Makes Perfect

 Athletes know that luck is not something you should rely on.
 You will probably never score the winning goal in a game if you haven’t scored in practice first.
 The endless drills, aching muscles, and relentless coaches always seem worth it when your team is celebrating its victory.
 My point here is that sometimes things you don’t like are good for you.
 I’d be lying if I said I love the part-time jobs I’ve held since high school.
-However, I like to look at them as practice for when I finally achieve the dream career I’ve always aspired to.
-Phones ringing off the hook, dealing with angry customers, and hours upon hours of mind-numbing data entry… none of these are particularly fun, but all are necessary rites of passage.
-If you can view the things you don’t like about your job as “practice” for your future success, the half-empty glass suddenly seems half-full; add a little hard work in there and you’ve got yourself a recipe for career victory!
+However, I like to look at them as practice for when I finally achieve my dream career.
+Phones ringing off the hook, dealing with angry customers, hours upon hours of mind-numbing data entry…all experiences that are not particularly fun but are all necessary rites of passage.
+If you can view the things you don’t like about your job as “practice” for your future success, the half-empty glass suddenly seems half-full; add a little hard work in there, and you’ve got yourself a recipe for career victory!

 Playing sports teaches you to have self-confidence.
-If you’re up to bat with a fastball coming your way and all you are saying to yourself in your head is, “Oh man, there’s no way I can do this,”- then strike three, you’re out!
+If you’re up at bat with a fastball coming your way and all you are saying to yourself in your head is, “Oh man, there’s no way I can do this”…then strike three, you’re out!
 The best way to approach a difficult task is to believe you can do it from the get-go.

-There are countless other analogies that can be created about athletics and workplace success, (setting goals, valuing a person’s skills, bonding or even accepting defeat),but the categories I brought up are just a few that meant the most to me.
+There are countless other analogies that can be created about athletics and workplace success, like setting goals, hard work and determination, team bonding, or even accepting defeat.
 So whether you participate in sports or not, the next time you are on the field or in the stands, think about how much the game can teach you.
 What you learn may surprise you!